wiryls/ExperimentOnPersistence/README.md

 ### Small String Optimization

 As small strings appear in data exchange format quite often.
 It is worth to add small string optimization.
-Also because the size of a node is fixed to 16 bytes, it is easier to optimize.
+And because the size of a node is fixed to 16 bytes, it is easier to optimize.

 **Source Code Snippet** (from [persistence_ast_node.hpp](src/module/persistence/persistence_ast_node.hpp#L710-L735))